munusshih/critical-ai-potluck/content/opening.md

 - Flexible time for us to build something or start any other initiative.
 - For instance, I will love if someone can make this CSS better.
+- Or if someone wants to offer a prettier domain name.

 ## This repository